-The process for performing security risk management is a distinct process from performing safety risk management as described in ISO 14971:2019.
-This is due to the scope of possible harm and the risk assessment factors in the context of security may be different than those in the context of safety.
-Also, while safety risk management focuses on physical injury or damage to property or the environment, security risk management may include not only risks that can result in patient harm but also those risks that are outside of FDA’s assessment of safety and effectiveness such as those related to business or reputational risks.
+Performing security risk management is distinct from performing safety risk management as described in ISO 14971.
+The distinction in the performance of these processes is due to the fact that in the security context versus the safety context, the scope of possible harm and the risk assessment factors may be different.
+Also, while safety risk management focuses on physical injury, damage to property or the environment, or delay and/or denial of care due to device or system unavailability, security risk management may include risks that can result in indirect or direct patient harm.
+Additionally, risks that are outside of FDA’s assessment of safety and effectiveness, such as those related to business or reputational risks, may also exist.

-Effective security risk management also addresses that cybersecurity-related failures do not occur in a probabilistic manner where an assessment for the likelihood of occurrence for a particular risk could be estimated based on historical data or modeling.
-This non-probabilistic approach is not the fundamental approach described in safety risk management under ISO 14971:2019.
-Instead, security risk assessment processes focus on exploitability, or the ability to exploit vulnerabilities present within a device and/or system.
-Additional discussion on exploitability assessments for the security risk assessment can be found in the FDA’s Postmarket Cybersecurity Guidance.
-Exploitability for a cybersecurity risk during a premarket assessment may be different compared to a risk assessment performed for a postmarket vulnerability.
-For example, some of the exploitability factors discussed in the guidance (e.g., Exploit Code Maturity, Remediation Level, Report Confidence) may not be applicable to unreleased software.
-In these instances, a premarket exploitability assessment could either assume a worst-case assessment and implement appropriate controls, or provide a justification for a reasonable exploitability assessment of the risk throughout the total product lifecycle and how the risk is controlled.

-FDA recommends that manufacturers establish a security risk management process that encompasses design controls (21 CFR 820.30), validation of production processes (21 CFR 820.70), and corrective and preventive actions (21 CFR 820.100) to ensure both safety and security risks are adequately addressed.
-For completeness in performing risk analyses under 21 CFR 820.30(g), FDA recommends that device manufacturers conduct both a safety risk assessment per ISO 14971:2019 and a separate, accompanying security risk assessment to ensure a more comprehensive identification and management of patient safety risks.
 The scope and objective of a security risk management process, in conjunction with other SPDF processes (e.g., security testing), is to expose how threats, through vulnerabilities, can manifest patient harm and other potential risks.
 These processes should also ensure that risk control measures for one type of risk assessment do not inadvertently introduce new risks in the other.
-AAMI TIR57:2016 details how the security and safety risk management processes should interface to ensure all risks are adequately assessed.
+For example, AAMI TIR57 details how the security and safety risk management processes should interface to ensure all risks are adequately assessed.
+FDA recommends that security risk management processes, as detailed in the QS regulation, be established or incorporated into those that already exist, and should address the manufacturer’s design, manufacturing, and distribution processes, as well as updates across the TPLC.
+The processes in the QS regulation which may be relevant in this context include, but are not limited to design controls (21 CFR 820.30), validation of production processes (21 CFR 820.70), and corrective and preventive actions (21 CFR 820.100) to ensure both safety and security risks are adequately addressed.
+For completeness in performing risk analyses under 21 CFR 820.30(g), FDA recommends that device manufacturers conduct both a safety risk assessment and a separate, accompanying security risk assessment to ensure a more comprehensive identification and management of patient safety risks.